 Edison School has been an important part of the community since 1942.
 We are fortunate to be a part of a neighborhood school where generations of families have received their education here.
 Our school is currently comprised of 13 classrooms of students in grades K-6.
 In addition to their core subjects (Language Arts, Math, Science and Social Studies), students participate in Art, Physical Education, Music, Writing and Enrichment in the Library.

 We pride ourselves on developing good citizens, which is supported by our involvement in PBIS (Positive Behavioral Intervention Support).
 Students are acknowledged for following our Golden Rules of Being Responsible, Being Respectful and Being Safe.
-Students collect Eagle Earnings and are able to turn them in to our school store for items of their choice.
+Students collect Eagle Merits and are able to turn them in to our school store for items of their choice.

 Edison School hosts the The Lighthouse program, each day from dismissal to 5:30 PM.